Sam-Martin/sams-generate-changelog/README.md

-# Sam's Changelog Generator
+# Sam's Generate Changelog

 Yet another changelog generator!

-Sam’s Changelog Generator focusses on making it easy to group information about your commits by `author_date`, `author`, `file_path`, `friendly_change_type`, and more importantly, custom attributes!
+Sam’s Generate Changelog focusses on making it easy to group information about your commits by `author_date`, `author`, `file_path`, `friendly_change_type`, and more importantly, custom attributes!

 This makes it easy to generate a changelog that’s as simple as a list of all commits/files that changed, or as complicated as a list of Python files changed grouped by module and then grouped by author with their last changed date.